army-mehak/Project3-Azure-ML/starter_file/README.md

 # Capstone Project - Azure Machine Learning Engineer
-The aim of the project is to compare model performances and choose the best for performance.
-In this project, heart disease dataset is adapted from Kaggle to perform classification using AutoML and customized model through hypertuning.
-In the end, the best model will get deployed as a webservice.
+The aim of the project is to classify heart disease dataset by comparing model performances of 2 models.
+In this project, heart disease dataset was adapted from Kaggle to perform classification using AutoML and customized model through hypertuning.
+The best of the 2 model was deployed and then used as a webservice to predict data.

 ## Dataset

+### Overview
 The dataset consists of data record of patient from their age, gender, blood pressure level to their heart rate.
 It is adapted from Kaggle Open Dataset.
 It is a classification problem that determines whether a person has a heart disease or not.
-The classification is a binary classification with 0 representing an absence of heart disease and 1 representing presence of heart disease.
-The dataset consist information of patient that might be having heart disease.
-The target column has values 0 and 1 which determines if the patients has heart disease.
 There are 14 attributes in the dataset as follows:
 1. age
 2. sex
 3. chest pain type